INTELLIGENCE DELUSION

 Brij Sachdeva

-In this society, to be successful you don't need any intelligence.
+To be successful in this society, intelligence is the last thing that you need.
 You just need a certain level of strength of mind, confidence and ignorance.
 If you have these things, success is sure.
-And then starts a magic called 'vicious circle', also called 'vicious cycle'.
-A vicious cycle of positivity (a virtuous cycle) is created.
+And then starts a magical phenomenon called the virtuous cycle, also called the virtuous circle.

+There is no such thing as intelligent, unintelligent, less or more intelligent. even if there is, even science has not been able to judge.
 You may appear very intelligent because people value you.
 People never value others only because of their being intelligent.
 Intelligence, in fact, is the lowest value in our society.
-Money, confidence and ignorance are the higher values, in fact.
+Money, confidence and position are the higher values, in fact.

 Comments